avila/mat2tex/README.md

 ## Group by Group appending complex option

-The other option is to divide (or just not merge) stata's matrix into each gropu and append each table accordingly. the grouptitle
+The other option is to divide (or just not merge) stata's matrix into each group and append each table accordingly. the grouptitle

 ```stata
 mat group_1 = r(Stat1)